yardenavraham/Grocery-list-app/README.md

 ## :pencil2: About The Project
 This grocery list application helps users organize and manage the groceries they want to buy.
+Each grocery in the list shows a photo of the grocery.
+The photos are taken from Umsplash [api](https://unsplash.com/developers).

 ## :star: Built with
-Developed with React, Redux, Material UI.
+React, Redux, Material UI.

 ## :orange_book: Folders
 <ul>